 ‘Nude Pattern – Holy Well’ (1916) by William Orpen (National Gallery Ireland).
 Not in the auction.

-Christie’s are very grateful to Professor Kenneth McConkey for preparing this catalogue entry.
+Christie’s express their gratitude to Professor Kenneth McConkey for preparing this catalogue entry.

 Blog post by Dominic Lee who added the extra images which are not in the auction.